About Jen

 The Work

-I offer sessions online via Zoom or Skype.
+I offer sessions online via Zoom.

 My fee is £60 – £90 GBP on a sliding scale basis for a 60-minute session.
 Please pay what feels comfortable for you somewhere within this range.

-Concessionary places are available by application to those from minority ethnic backgrounds, other marginalised groups, prison leavers, single mothers & single fathers and those with disabilities.
+Concessionary places are available by application to those from minority ethnic backgrounds, other marginalised groups, prison leavers, single mothers, single fathers and those with disabilities.

 I receive regular supervision and attend frequent CPD (continuing professional development) workshops and groups.